Lee McAllister: Moving up to light-welterweight

 After being out for more than a year due to an elbow injury, McAllister announced his comeback – an IBO International light welterweight title bout, against Itsvan Nagy (15–8).
 On 26 February, Nagy was TKOed by McAllister in the 6th round.

 His next bout gave him an opportunity to make Scottish boxing history and be the first man to hold two Commonwealth titles simultaneously when he took on journeyman Isaac Quartey (7–6) of Ghana for the vacant light-welterweight strap.
 He won by UD.
 His next bout was against journeyman Karoly Lakatos, who was stopped in the third round.
 His sights were then set on Denis Shafikov, the EBU title holder.
 In front of a sold-out crowd at the Aberdeen Exhibition Centre, live on Sky Sports, he lost his European title challenge.
 He retired on his stool after the seventh round citing an elbow injury.
 It was later confirmed that it was a recurrence of an old injury that had kept McAllister out of the ring for 13 months earlier in his career; there were boos from the paying crowd that felt let down by McAllister's display of the night.
 The way the fight ended left his manager Tommy Gilmour admitting his career would suffer because of this defeat, and promoter Frank Maloney claiming McAllister would never fight on Sky again.

 McAllister vacated the Commonwealth light-welterweight title to let Eddie Doyle fight Willie Limond whilst he tried to recover from the injury that forced him to retire in the European Title fight.
 McAllister returned after 14 months out and had his last fight against Ivan Godor.
 Although he won an easy points decision against Ivan Godor, McAllister once again broke down during a training camp to try to regain his Commonwealth title.
 After consultations with his doctors the decision was made for McAllister to retire rather than risk long-term damage to his body.
 Upon his retirement from boxing McAllister started a property maintenance and construction company called A-Team Property and Maintenance.

 In 2016 he came out of retirement and in 2017 won World Boxing Foundation World Welterweight Title by stopping Frank Dodzi in 3 rounds.

 In 2017 McAllister added more titles to his collection with both the PBC International and Commonwealth Titles at Super-Welterweight with a stoppage victory over Ishmael Tetteh.

 In April 2018 McAllister stepped in at the last moment to fight Lee Kellet at Heavyweight.
 McAllister walked away with a points decision over Kellet.

 In June 2018 it was announced McAllister would be fighting heavyweight Danny Williams who previously defeated Mike Tyson earlier in his career.
-They will be fighting at the Beach Ballroom in Aberdeen for the WBU Heavyweight World Championship.
-A win here will make McAllister a 4 weight Champion.
-The first ever boxer to come from Lightweight World Champion to Heavyweight Champion.
+They will be fighting at the Beach Ballroom in Aberdeen for the obscure "GBU Heavyweight World Championship".
 Lee won this fight with a 10th round stoppage after having Danny Williams on the canvas 3 times.